sjatkins/blockbase/README.md

 # blockbase
 The idea is to have a block oriented database in UOP style - that is it includes UOP style database metadata.

+A block oriented database of this kind can exist in memory or backed by a file system or backed by various types of cloud artifacts such as S3 or other object store.

+An interest possibility of any memory casche containing some subpart of larger block database.

 ## General Block Characteristics
 ### Header
 Header identifies